 do justice, love mercy, walk humbly

 The Morrow Warming Center was started in December of 2020 in the midst of the pandemic as a low barrier/ harm reduction emergency overnight shelter for people experiencing homelessness during NY's code blue season.
 It was named in honor of John and Lydia Morrow.
 John was a pastor at Plymouth Bethesda for 20 years and Lydia has been one of our large donors.
-After a tumultuous first year with pushback from the community institutions around us, we were no longer funded as an overnight center.
 We have added and continue to add services that help people experiencing homelessness to feel human and retain dignity.
 We desire to treat each person with care recognizing that all are children of God.
 We have a specific FB group where more information can be found. https://www.facebook.com/groups/430038701543837

 Tithe.ly is a safe and easy way to partner with us in loving and serving our neighbors.
 Whether you choose to become a regular contributor or to give a one time gift, we really appreciate your support.